Places of worship in Bengaluru: Shri Adinath Digambar Jain temple

 Shri Adinath Digambar Jain temple is a new temple built in Jayanagar, a suburb of Bangalore.
 The construction of this temple started in the early part of this decade and was completed in 2007.
 The temple is built in white marble with colourful shades.
 The entrance gate is a nicely sculpted.
 Two white marble elephants are at the foot steps of stairs to reach the main temple (pictured - Sri Rajasthan Jain Śvetāmbara Murtipujaka Sangha and not the Shri Adinath Digambar Jain temple).

 Well-known Śvetāmbara derasars are located in Gandhinagar and Sajjan Rao Circle, and Jaya Nagar in Bangalore.

 Shri Parshwa Sushil Dham

-Shri Parshwa Sushil Dham is a magnificent Jain Temple built on National Highway 7.
-It is beautifully carved white marble temple.
-Here the mulnayak or the main God is "Shankeshwar Parshwanath" and a Dadavadi of "Sushil Suriji" marasaheb.
-Idols of Ghantakarna Mahaveer, Padmavati mata, Nakoda bhairav is also present here.
-This tirth has got Dharamshala, Bhojanshala, Playground for Children recreation with all modern amenities.
+Shri Parshwa Sushil Dham is a Jain Temple built near National Highway 7.
+It is carved with white marble.
+Here, the mulnayak, or the main God is "Shankeshwar Parshwanath" and a Dadavadi of "Sushil Suriji" Marasaheb.
+Idols of Ghantakarna Mahaveer, Padmavati Mata, Nakoda Bhairav are also present here.
+This tirth has Dharamshala and Bhojanshala, as well as a playground.